grigorjevas/Discogs-price-prediction/README.md

 }
 ```

-[^1]: Generic sleeve within the context of grading items on Discogs Marketplace refers to a type of sleeve that is not
+[^1]: A generic sleeve within the context of grading items on Discogs Marketplace refers to a type of sleeve that is not
 specific to the release.
 It should be given a value of 3 because, in theory, it doesn't add, nor subtract the value of
 the record itself.